Chow-Witt rings of classifying spaces for symplectic and special linear groups: Chow--Witt rings of classifying spaces of symplectic groups

 \begin{proposition} Let $S$ be a smooth scheme.
 For any $n$, there are isomorphisms

 where $\op{p}_1$ is the Pontryagin class of the tautological rank 2 symplectic bundle over $\mathbb{HP}^n$.
 Stabilization to the limit $n\to\infty$ yields an isomorphism

 \end{proposition}

 \begin{proof} Even though Chow--Witt groups do not exactly fit the definition of symplectically oriented theory in \cite{PaninWalter}, the argument in loc.cit. can be done verbatim for Chow--Witt groups.
-In place of the symplectic orientation, one can again use that the Picard groups of $\mathbb{HP}^n$ vanish and therefore the quaternionic projective spaces are Chow--Witt oriented.
+Note that the Pontryagin class $\op{p}_1$ depends on the choice of orientation of the tautological bundle on $\mathbb{HP}^\infty$.
+For the preferred choice of orientation, cf.~Remark~\ref{rem:axiomchoice}.

 Computations with the localization sequence show that the inclusion $\widetilde{\op{CH}}^i(\mathbb{HP}^n\times S)\to \widetilde{\op{CH}}^i(\mathbb{HP}^{n+1}\times S)$ induces an isomorphism in degrees $i<2n$.
 The explicit localization situation, which presents $\mathbb{HP}^{n+1}\times S$ as homotopy pushout of a Hopf-type map $\mathbb{H}\op{S}^{n}\cong\op{Q}_{4n+3}\times S\to \mathbb{HP}^n\times S$, can be found in \cite[Sections 4.2, 4.4]{voelkel}.
 This implies that